-Jeff Joyner enters his seventh year as an assistant at Long Beach State, and is in his second season as the associate head coach.
+Jeff Joyner enters his eighth year at Long Beach State, and his third as the 49ers' associate head coach.

 In 2012, Joyner's first year as an associate head coach, the 49ers earned their third-straight NCAA Tournament berth.
-LBSU, which posted a 12-8-0 overall record, received an at-large selection after finishing fifth in the Big West.
+The Beach, which posted a 12-8-0 overall record, received an at-large selection after finishing fifth in the Big West.

 In 2010, the team claimed its first Big West Tournament title and earned the league's automatic bid to the NCAA Tournament.
 LBSU closed out the campaign with an overall record of 14-6-2.
 Seven 49ers were selected to the All-Big West team, while Lindsay Bullock garnered midfielder of the year honors.